 Lower School Curriculum

 Using creative problem solving skills, St. Mary’s Lower School program is designed to help equip each student with the ability to think critically, use technology and design tools, and develop the confidence to value the wisdom and flexibility that making mistakes provides.
-St. Mary’s not only promotes individualized learning, but also encourages students to learn in community while discovering unique ways to explore, experiment, and excel.
+St. Mary’s not only promotes individualized learning, but also encourages elementary students to learn in community while discovering unique ways to explore, experiment, and excel.

 Our school's weekly Chapel service and on-going character education program, fondly called A Bridge to Caring, not only nurtures our students spiritually, but allows students to reach beyond themselves to discover the importance of respect, kindness, courage, thankfulness, honesty, and cooperation.
 These timeless values are woven into our academic curriculum on a daily basis, creating a learning environment that honors the whole child.